uhppoted/uhppoted-python/README.md

 ```
 get_controllers()

-Returns an array of `get_controller` responses if the call succeeded.
+Returns an array of `GetControllerResponse`.

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `get_controller`